Last update: 2 years ago

 Soft and clean carpets are very nice – they are cosy, inviting, and they make us enjoy our time at home a little more.

-This guide will lay out at all the most common types of soilage, and will provide information on tools, supplies and techniques you can use to remove unsightly carpet stains and unpleasant smells.
-You will also find out how to care for your carpet immediately after the staining occurs, to minimize the damage.
+This guide will lay out all the most common types of dirt and will provide information on tools, supplies and techniques you can use to remove unsightly carpet stains and unpleasant smells.
+You will also learn how to care for your carpet immediately after the staining occurs to minimize the damage.

 Food is essential to life, and it’s a lot of fun to eat it.
 This is why it’s so tragic when food or our favourite beverage spills on our carpet and destroys it.